inga-paladi/PAD/README.md

 ### Topic: MeoWorld: A Simple Cat-Themed Blogging Platform

 ## Application Suitability
-Cats are o popular topic online, which makes this blog appealing to many users.
+Cats are a popular topic online, which makes this blog appealing to many users.
 This blog allows users to interact with the content through comments and likes, helping the community of cat lovers to grow.
 - Necessity of Distributed Systems
 1. Scalability, as the number of users increses, the number of posts will grow, so a distributed system will help manage this flow.